 Start with Google

 Since the arrival of Google Flights, other flight search engines have had to level up their game.
 Google now shows a flight widget in the search results and the company’s power and omnipresence make it hard for other travel sites to compete.
 This means fewer clicks to websites like Skyscanner and Kayak.
 Google now takes many of those clicks.

 ✈️ What does this mean for you?

 From a consumer point of view, Google is doing us a favour by creating a super fast flight search engine with a great user interface.
 On the other hand, Google does not show every flight available, and it doesn’t always show the best travel deals.
 The bottom line is that you should use Google’s product with other products that I’ll discuss later.

 Some things to keep in mind about Google’s Flight portal

 - Google does not cover all airlines (read more about that here).

 - Google misreports flight information on smaller airlines.
 Other than my own anecdotal information, I can’t confirm this, but I have seen it frequently.
 An example: Google sometimes shows inflated prices for 1-hour journeys between cities.
 Check directly with the airline’s website.
 I’ve saved money many times by doing this.

-- Google search is getting so sophisticated and voice search is becoming so prevalent that one day you will be able to say “Google, find me a cheap flights” and you’ll get a deal tailored for you.
+- Google search is getting so sophisticated and voice search is becoming so prevalent that one day you will be able to say “Google, find me a cheap flight” and you’ll get a deal tailored for you.
 Google will understand what you want better than you do.